zextras/tech-doc/source/_includes/_installation/migration.rst

 **ALL_CAPS** with corresponding values, suitable for your infrastructure.

-.. seealso:: The command uses the official imapsync’s docker images;
+.. seealso:: The command uses the official imapsync’s docker image;
    to download it or to learn on alternative approaches (e.g., if you want to install and use imasync) and documentation, please refer to `imapsyncs's official documentation